arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/plc-ide-setup-license/content.md

 ![Setting up the Modbus protocol](assets/onlineSetupProperties.png)

-Click OK to save the settings and press the connect button on **On-line > connect**.
+Click OK to save the settings and press the connect button on **On-line > Connect**.

 ![Connect to the board](assets/connect.png)